 A bargaining unit employee shall be paid at one and one-half times his regular hourly rate of pay for all hours either outside of the normal workday or after 40 hours paid per week.
-Hours worked shall include those hours for which the employee actively performs services for the Village as well as those hours which are not worked but are paid for as vacation, personal or compensatory time off.
-Sick leave is excluded from hours worked for overtime calculation.
+Hours worked shall include those hours for which the employee actively performs services for the Village as well as those hours which are not worked but are paid for as vacation, sick, personal or compensatory time off.

 A bargaining unit employee shall be paid at one and one-half times (1.5X) times his hourly rate of pay for all hours worked on the actual day of the holiday, in addition to receipt of their holiday pay except as stated in section 9.1 Holidays.